Coupled Chemical Reactions: Effects of Electric Field, Diffusion and Boundary Control: Results

-We first consider that the left and right reactions with the same reaction rate, $k_{f,ref}^l=k_{f,ref}^r = 1$.
-Fig. \ref{fig:lreqcm001time} shows the results of the dynamics of reaction rates, electron density, concentrations of substances, and conductance over time with different cases $\zeta=0.1$ (diffusion dominates), $\zeta=1$ (diffusion-reaction equal), $\zeta=10$ (reaction dominates).
-As $\zeta$ increases, the reaction rate also increases (Fig. \ref{fig:lreqcm001time}a).
-The substances on the left plates are consumed much faster (Fig. \ref{fig:lreqcm001time}c left) and more electrons accumulate on the left side of the plates (Fig. \ref{fig:lreqcm001time}b).
+We first consider the simplified case that the left and right reactions with the same intrinsic reaction rate, $k_{f,0}^l=k_{f,0}^r = 1$.
+Fig. \ref{fig:lreqcm001time} shows the results of the dynamics of reaction rates, electron density, concentrations of substances, and conductance over time with different time-scale ratio $\zeta=0.1$ (diffusion dominates), $\zeta=1$ (diffusion-reaction equal), $\zeta=10$ (reaction dominates).

+As shown in Fig. \ref{fig:lreqcm001time}a, the left reaction can be seen as a source---an input--- that continually produces electrons until one of the reactants, in this case, $X_2$, is depleted. $X_2$ is the output. (\ref{fig:lreqcm001time}c).
+The electrons generated on the left are transported to the right side by the electrochemical potential difference, subsequently driving the reaction on the right side, the output side.
+Eventually, the output reaction achieves equilibrium after the switch turns off. ( Fig. \ref{fig:lreqcm001time}b).

+As time-scale ratio $\zeta$ increases, the reaction rate also increases (Fig. \ref{fig:lreqcm001time}a).
+The reactants on the left plates are consumed much faster (Fig. \ref{fig:lreqcm001time}c left) and more electrons accumulate on the left side of the plates (Fig. \ref{fig:lreqcm001time}b).
 The electric potential difference between two sides of the plates $\phi_p^r-\phi_p^l$ increases and opens the gate so that electrons are transported to the right side of the plate (Fig. \ref{fig:lreqcm001time}b,d).
 Then the right reaction starts \ref{fig:lreqcm001time}c right).
 Due to the transport of electrons, the difference in potential between two sides of the plate decreases.
 The switch then turns off producing the gating dynamics shown in Fig. \ref{fig:lreqcm001time}d.
 Since the total amounts of reactants on the left region are limited, the left reaction stops after a period of time because it runs out of electrons.
 Without a supply of electrons, the switch turns and the right-side reaction stops.
 The larger $\zeta$ is, the earlier the reaction stops and the switch turns off.
+The molecular mechanism of the switch remains to be investigated.
+It resembles the gate of ion channels and may have the same molecular basis \cite{gadsby2009ion}.